Attractions, Beaches & Things to Do in Kavala

 4 beaches in 4 small bays, famous for the fine sand and the clear, shallow waters, as well as for nice beach bars and the cosmopolitan atmosphere.

-Bearing the name of the greatest Macedonian king, is connected with Athens through the whole year & hosts many seasonal international flights.
+Bearing the name of the greatest Macedonian king (Alexander), is connected with Athens through the whole year & hosts many seasonal international flights.

 In this family-friendly destination, you indulge in an incredible natural landscape made up of sea and forest.
 It's best enjoyed on a road trip.